smadi0x86/CSC-RedOps/README.md

 ## 🛑 Notice :
 ```
-This learning path is made for the red team members of the Cyber Security Club of HTU.
+This learning path is made for the offensive (red) team members of the Cyber Security Club of HTU.
 ```
 ## ⚠️ Disclaimer :